xmartlabs/xmartlabs.github.io/_posts/2019-06-3-swiftui-flutter.md

 > Lists rule mobile UI

 Lists are by far the most common UI layout used today (just think about how everything scrolls down in modern apps).
 And given how tedious it was to create a list using UIKit it makes a lot of sense that Apple shows this as their first demo.
 It’s like shouting to their audience a big *“Look!
 This doesn’t suck anymore!”*.
-This announcements goes perfefctly in line with the other WWDC keynote announcements, all which respond to long-awaited needs.
+These announcements go perfectly in line with the other WWDC keynote announcements, all which respond to long-awaited needs.

 ### New UI, familiar syntax